 In its Old West days, Denver had a performance of Macbeth before it had a school or hospital.
 Today, the Denver Performing Arts Complex has nine theaters seating 10,000 people and is second only to New York's Lincoln Center.
 The seven-county metro area has a self-imposed sales tax for the arts that raises up to $40 million a year, which is distributed to 300 arts organizations and facilities.
 Denver's live music scene entertains year-round, ranging from intimate venues like the Paramount Theatre to legendary open-air spots like Red Rocks Park & Amphitheatre, where the Beatles, U2 and many more have played.

-8. Denver is one of only a few cities to have seven professional sports teams.
+8. Denver is one of only a few cities to have six professional sports teams.

 Denver loves its sports, from basketball to football to soccer to baseball.
 Denver also has horse racing and a professional rodeo.
-Denver has 90 golf courses, 85 miles of bike paths and the nation's most unique city park system.
-Visitors can explore the city using B-cycle, Denver's pioneering bike-sharing program.
-Pick up a bike at one of 80-plus stations (located near hotels and major attractions), take a ride and return it at any other station -- all for a small membership fee.
+Denver has 90 golf courses, miles of bike paths and the nation's most unique city park system.

 9. It's easy being "green" in Denver.